Little Kitty, Big City Review

 Shinies are found practically everywhere.
 The cat scoops them up from rough corners between buildings, inside concrete tubes in a construction site, in the ventilation shaft connecting a restroom to a convenience store, and by diving into garbage cans.
 Their omnipresence encourages the cat to explore every dead end alley and looping path with a curiosity befitting their species.
 Despite their quantity, Shiny locations are fixed and do not respawn.
 If I see them scattered across any space, I know the cat has not been there yet, turning them into helpful indicators on which areas of the city remain unexplored.

 As the cat finds more of the needed fish and their range expands to the upper levels of the sandbox is when I begin to notice Little Kitty, Big City’s particular problem: The cat sometimes behaves in unexpected ways.
 Not in the typical way of a cat having a sudden fit that gets five million views when it’s shared on the internet, but in the way of a videogame protagonist.
-The cat will sometimes clip suddenly through the platform beneath them.
+The cat will sometimes clip unexpectedly through the platform beneath them.
 At other times their model will flicker, appearing to teleport a short distance away in a completely different pose the videogame has suddenly decided they must occupy.

 The controls when the cat climbs an ivy wall are a particular issue.
 I press a direction on the joystick and the cat moves in the opposite.
 They pull themselves onto a nearby ledge when I don’t want them to but refuse when I need them to.
 When moving the cat through the more complicated obstacle courses, I learn to distrust the standard jump and always use the aimed jump; even when moving over short gaps, the standard jump results in too many unexpected outcomes.
 These inconsistencies never interfere with my enjoyment.
 They do prevent Little Kitty, Big City from being a great 3D platformer in addition to being a great sandbox.

 Maximizing the cat’s climbing ability is the apex of their transformative journey.
-Once they have consumed all four of the city’s fish, there is nowhere they can go and nothing they cannot do.
+Once they have consumed all four of the city’s fish, there is nowhere they cannot go and nothing they cannot do.
 If I keep them focused only on finding the four fish and climbing back to the apartment, Little Kitty, Big City takes me less than two hours to finish.
 There is much more to do around the city once the cat finds a way to get back home—especially since, now that they know the route, they can come and go as they please.

 The city is filled with many more animals than just the entrepreneurial crow.
 A stern orange tabby and a lazy tuxedo cat teach the player character some of the finer points of being a little kitty in the big city.
 A hapless duck father asks for help rounding up his four lost ducklings.
 A chameleon leads the cat on a hunt around the city, challenging them to find their next location using humorously incompetent rhymes as hints.
 A tanuki offers the setting’s only overt example of the supernatural, setting up a fast travel network between manhole covers that sends the cat across the city in seconds through a kaleidoscope of psychedelic colors.
 The sandbox is so small that I rarely use the network.
 It never feels needed.